Canon 1D Mark II vs 4000D

 - More modern: Reflects 14 years and 1 month of technical progress since the 1D Mark II launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 4000D emerges as the winner of the match-up (12 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (12 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1D Mark II and the 4000D in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1D Mark II and the 4000D in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 1D Mark II vs 4000D